RocketChat/docs-old/6. Developer Guides/09. Realtime-API/README.md

 # Realtime API

-IMPORTANT! - These docs are based on an unrealesed version of the API.
+__IMPORTANT!__ These docs are based on an unreleased version of the API.
 If you want to try it out, point your client to [http://demo.rocket.chat](http://demo.rocket.chat).
-You may check the code on Rocket.Chat's [experimental][3] branch.
+You can also check out the code on Rocket.Chat's [experimental](https://github.com/RocketChat/Rocket.Chat/tree/experimental) branch.

 Our realtime API is composed of two elements: [Method Calls][1] and [Subscriptions][2].
 Both of them are supported directly in the websocket connection.